 Dan leads a team to provide market data and building science analysis to a variety of projects.
 He is a key technical support specialist for DOE’s Weatherization Assistance Program, was a subject matter expert for DOE’s National Standard Work Specifications for multifamily buildings, and is a member of the DOE Multifamily Working Group.
 Dan is also the principal analyst for the Heating, Air-conditioning & Refrigeration Distributors International (HARDI) Unitary Market Report, a unique initiative to report on the efficiency of HVAC products sold at the distributor level.
 He has performed numerous benchmarking and evaluation activities for utilities and regional efficiency organizations, including the Bonneville Power Administration, the Idaho Power Company, the Tennessee Valley Authority, the Northwest Energy Efficiency Alliance, and the Northeast Energy Efficiency Partnerships.
 When Dan’s not in the office, you can find him hiking or otherwise enjoying the great outdoors, usually with camera in hand.

-Jenna is a Project Manager primarily supporting the DesignLights Consortium® program.
+Jenna is a Program Manager primarily supporting the DesignLights Consortium® program.
 She oversees the application review team and application review process, including documenting changes to the review process and answering questions related to the application process.
 Previously, she helped support policy development activities, including overseeing, guiding, and coordinating support to DLC in the development and communication of new policies.
 Jenna also manages D+R’s work as the Independent Administrator of the Voluntary Agreement for Ongoing Improvement to the Energy Efficiency of Set-Top Boxes and the Independent Administrator of the Voluntary Agreement for Ongoing Improvement to the Energy Efficiency of Small Network Equipment, coordinating with stakeholders on each program to collect yearly shipment data, report on the results of the voluntary agreement, conduct audits of service providers, and assess the results of field verification testing.
 Jenna holds a BA in Environmental Studies and Geography from the George Washington University.
-In her spare time, Jenna enjoys running and the finding the best IPA.
+In her spare time, Jenna enjoys running and finding the best IPA.

 As D+R’s Accountant, Delores prepares financial statements and supporting schedules, facilitates and completes monthly close procedures, prepares monthly account reconciliations, and assists with financial and tax audits.
 She also handles all aspects of payroll and accounts payable, and assists with preparing tax returns and other required corporate reporting.
 A lifelong resident of Washington, DC, Delores enjoys spending time with family, traveling, going to concerts, and reading.